Were Sonny, Carly, Sam, Luke and Laura all at Charleston?!

 SCOUTING COLLEGE OF CHARLESTON

-The Dutchmen, who were picked sixth in the CAA preseason poll, enter today ranked 190th at KenPom.com and 196th in the RPI.
-The Cougars, who were picked fourth, are ranked 94th at KenPom.com and 68th in the RPI.
+The Dutchmen, who were picked first in the CAA preseason poll, entered today ranked 128th at KenPom.com.
+The Cougars, who were picked second but received the most first-place votes, entered today ranked 138th at KenPom.com.

 ALL-TIME VS. COLLEGE OF CHARLESTON

 Hofstra is 6-7 against Charleston in a series that began with the Cougars joining the CAA prior to the 2013-14 season.
 The Cougars won an instant classic in Charleston on Jan.
 18, when Sam Miller put back Grant Riller’s airball with about 10 seconds left to snap a tie and give Charleston a 69-67 victory.
 Six of the last seven games between the teams have been decided by six points or fewer.
 Hofstra is looking to avoid being swept by Charleston for the first time since the 2017-18 season.